 Slideshow/Banner: Recommended 1500 x 1000px

-Aim for 1500 pix wide.
+Aim for 1500 px wide.
 The height doesn't matter but we suggest using rectangle shapes for these so aim for a 3 by 2 Aspect Ratio.
-So if your width is 1500 the height would be 1000 To understand Aspect Ratio, check out the video guide above if you scrolled passed it which covers it perfectly.
+So if your width is 1500 the height would be 1000 To understand the Aspect Ratio, check out the video guide above if you scrolled past it which covers it perfectly.

-You don't have to exactly match this, but try to make sure all your images match whatever shape to get a better-looking slideshow.
+You don't have to exactly match this, but try to make sure all your images match to get a better-looking slideshow.

 If you want your banner or slideshow to be smaller in height, you will want to make the height of your image less.
 So you could do 3 by 1 instead, so 1500px wide by 500px height.